usrme/website/src/pages/posts/learning-laravel-by-building-a-postal-code-finder.md

 The query speeds tanked, but I was still happy that I got the searching to be more intuitive in that anything could be entered to get a result, thus I actually shipped that version of the site as well.
 As I've demonstrated [before](https://usrme.xyz/posts/how-to-trim-a-container-image-that-includes-azure-cli/) though, I'm not one to leave gains on the table without just cause.
 There was no way I'd leave it at that.
 And I'm thrilled that I didn't because after creating the necessary indeces and simplifying the queries, the delays are once again near-imperceptible and were improved from around 600ms to less than 100μs.

+## Deployment

+This site is hosted on [Fly](https://fly.io/), which was chosen mostly because I have a bunch of credits left over that I wanted to use[^6] and being a Fly stan making up another chunk of the reasoning.
+On top of that, since this project is written using Laravel, Fly's [guide to deploying Laravel](https://fly.io/docs/laravel/) made it very easy to get something up and running.
+To my great surprise I didn't have to specifically set up any volumes to support the fact that there is a database because Fly packaged the database file right along with the application itself, making everything even easier on me.

+Because the site is meant to cater to Estonian visitors, I had wanted to locate the application right in Estonia to avoid any round-trips farther away, but another pleasant surprise was that despite the deployment being in Bucharest (as suggested by Fly), the speed of the site hasn't suffered whatsoever, in my opinion.

+Using Fly is basically making whatever changes I want, running `fly deploy --ha=false`, and that's it.
+I'm using a single machine, with a single shared CPU with the lowest amount of memory possible at 256MB.
+All because I don't want to consume credits when it isn't strictly necessary; the site _can_ afford to go down after all.
+Thus far the memory usage has been half of what has been allotted, so I'm curious to see what happens should the traffic ever pick up.

 ## Current state

 I ragged on other sites at the beginning, but did I even improve upon them?
 I like to think that I did and here's why.